apache/mina-sshd/docs/standards.md

 ### Signatures/Keys

 * ssh-dss, ssh-rsa, rsa-sha2-256, rsa-sha2-512, nistp256, nistp384, nistp521
-, ssh-ed25519 (requires Bouncy Castle or `net.i2p.crypto.eddsa` as an optional dependency - if both are present, `net.i2p.crypto.eddsa` is used)
-, sk-ecdsa-sha2-nistp256@<!-- -->openssh.com, sk-ssh-ed25519@<!-- -->openssh.com
+, ssh-ed25519, sk-ecdsa-sha2-nistp256@<!-- -->openssh.com, sk-ssh-ed25519@<!-- -->openssh.com
 , ssh-rsa-cert-v01@<!-- -->openssh.com, ssh-dss-cert-v01<!-- -->@openssh.com, ssh-ed25519-cert-v01@<!-- -->openssh.com
 , ecdsa-sha2-nistp256-cert-v01@<!-- -->openssh.com, ecdsa-sha2-nistp384-cert-v01<!-- -->@openssh.com
 , ecdsa-sha2-nistp521-cert-v01<!-- -->@openssh.com
+    * On Java versions before Java 15, ed25519 keys are supported if Bouncy Castle or the optional `net.i2p.crypto.eddsa` dependency are present.
+If both are present, `net.i2p.crypto.eddsa` is used.
+On Java >= 15, ed25519 keys are supported using the JDK implementation.

 **Note:** The above list contains all the supported security settings in the code.
 However, in accordance with the latest recommendations the default client/server setup includes only the security settings that are currently considered safe to use.
 Users who wish to include